yablochnyi/app-crud-api-prestashop/README.md

     - Update all prices products to prestashop
     - Update quantity one product to prestashop
     - Update quantity all products to prestashop
+    - Get products from prestashop
+    - Get category from prestashop

 ## Technological stack